2013 Nissan Titan Performance

 Acceleration and Power

 The 2013 Nissan Titan comes with a 317-horsepower, 5.6-liter V8 engine, which is paired with a five-speed automatic transmission.
-The EPA reports that the 2013 Titan gets up to 13/18 mpg city/highway, which isn’t particularly good, even among full-size trucks.
+The EPA reports that the 2013 Titan gets up to 13/18 mpg city/highway, which isn’t particularly good, even when compared to the fuel economy of other full-size trucks.
 Competitors like the Ford F-150 and Ram 1500 both use less fuel.
 When properly equipped, the Titan can tow up to 9,500 pounds, which falls short of the F-150’s maximum towing capacity of 11,300 pounds.

 While the Titan’s engine isn’t as powerful as other V8s in the class, test drivers still say that it offers good acceleration, as well as enough power to haul a heavy load.
 A few reviewers note that the automatic transmission doesn’t downshift as quickly as they’d like when more power is needed.
 However, one critic writes that it does shift smoothly.